 After the conclusion of a semester, each instructor notifies the Office of Records and Registration of a student's academic performance in a course by entering grades via MyHU.
-The Office of Records and Registration makes these grades available on MyHU according to the dates noted on the Academic Calendar.
+The Office of Records and Registration makes these grades available on MyHU according to the dates noted on the Academic Calendar posted on MyHU.